Veil-Project/veil/README.md

 What is Veil?
 ---------------

-Veil is a cryptocurrency intending to set a new standard in the space of privacy-focused networks.
-Combining the Zerocoin protocol with RingCT, Veil provides always-on anonymity.
-Dandelion and Bulletproofs provide for enhanced privacy and decreased data size, respectively, for its network transactions.
+Veil is a cryptocurrency released in 2019 setting a new standard in privacy-focused networks.
+Combining a lightened version of the Zerocoin protocol with RingCT, Veil provides always-on anonymity.
+Dandelion and Bulletproofs provide for enhanced privacy and decreased data size, respectively, for Veil's network transactions.

-Hybrid Proof-of-Work and Proof-of-Stake consensus during its first year provide for fair coin distribution (i.e. no pre-mines or ICOs), highly distributed security, and the opportunity Veil users to earn yield through staking rewards.
-An enhanced hashing algorithm evolved from X16R—called X16RT—provides additional support for fair distribution through enhanced protection against FPGAs.
+Hybrid cpu-mineable Proof-of-Work and Proof-of-Stake consensus provided a fair coin distribution  during Veil's first year (no pre-mine or ICO), with three new algorithms in 2020 replacing Veil's original X16RT, which originally gave enhanced protection against FPGAs.
+Veil's triple Proof-of-Work algorithms, SHA256D, RandomX, and ProgPoW provide highly distributed security, and the opportunity for Veil users to earn yield through staking rewards, while providing for CPU and GPU-based mining.

-Finally, network-encoded budgeting for both operations and a dedicated research & development entity, known as Veil Labs, ensures the internal funding necessary for long-term sustainability.
+Finally, network-encoded budgeting ensures the internal funding necessary for long-term sustainability.

 More information about the Veil Project—including the project roadmap, news, detailed specifications and team member bios—can be found at the project website: